TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cloud-hosted/tti-join-server/activate-devices-cloud-hosted.md

 ---
-title: "Activating Devices on Cloud Hosted"
+title: "Activating Devices on Cloud"
 description: ""
 weight: 20
-distribution: ["Cloud"]
+distributions: ["Cloud"]
 ---

 The Things Industries Join Server is a LoRaWAN Join Server.
-Learn how to activate devices on The Things Industries Cloud Hosted.
+Learn how to activate devices on The Things Industries Cloud.

 <!--more-->